 At the time the financial statements were prepared and audited, the School District is aware of several unsettled tax certiorari cases.
 While the School District has settled several significant tax certiorari cases in recent years, other cases continue to be brought forward.
-The results of these tax certiorari cases could impact the financial health of the future budgets, however, the continued funding of the tax certiorari reserves serves to mitigate this risk.
+As noted with the inclusion of the tax certiorari exposure in our financial statements, the results of these tax certiorari cases could impact the district's financial health.
+However, the continued funding of the tax certiorari reserves serves to mitigate this risk.